NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     b.
 It will be difficult to delegate Group Policy because of the large number of GPOs you will need.

     c.
-It will be difficult to manage Group Policy because you won’t be able to make effective use of Group Policy inheritance.
+It will be difficult to manage Group Policy because you won't be able to make effective use of Group Policy inheritance.

-    d.  ***It will be difficult to delegate Group Policy because you won’t be able to make effective use of Group Policy inheritance***.
+    d.  ***It will be difficult to delegate Group Policy because you won't be able to make effective use of Group Policy inheritance***.

 2. You right-clicked an OU in the GPMC console tree that contains